The York County Beekeepers Association sponsors several types of events:

 Regular club meetings

-Regular club meetings are held from 6:30 – 8:30 PM on the second Monday of every month, September through June at the library in the Sanford Junior High School (unless announced otherwise).
+Regular club meetings are held from 6:30 – 8:30 PM on the second Wednesday of every month, September through May at the Nasson Community Center located at 457 Main Street, Springvale (unless announced otherwise).

 Meetings review club business and news, feature guest lecturers, demonstrations, and opportunities to socialize with fellow beekeepers.